 - If a mother is unable to maintain a stable living situation of her own due to mental health issues, a judge isn’t likely to grant her physical custody.

 - If a father has trouble making good decisions in his own life because of mental illness, that doesn’t bode well for making decisions for his children.

 While mental illness impacts child custody in some cases, it may not dramatically bend a ruling.
-It all goes back to the severity of an affliction and if the court determines it’s safe for the child or not.
+It all goes back to the severity of an affliction and if the court, usually with the input of mental health professionals, determines it’s safe for the child or not.